 2 tbsps coconut oil, melted

-1-2 tbsps brown rice syrup or other sticky liquid sweetener
+1-2 tbsps brown rice syrup, maple syrup, or other sticky liquid sweetener

-1/2 cup bittersweet chocolate chips or chopped chocolate (I used 70% cacao)
+1/2 cup bittersweet chocolate chips or chopped chocolate (I enjoy 70% cacao)

 1/4 tsp vanilla extract

-*If you don’t have miso paste on hand, you can probably just replace it with salt (gradually add it to taste), but I do think the miso adds a unique, subtle flavor that salt can’t provide on it’s own.
+*If you don’t have miso paste on hand, you could just replace it with salt (gradually add it to taste pinch by pinch), but I do think the miso adds a unique, subtle flavor that salt can’t perfectly replicate